-At this stage, the Investigations Committee panel may:
+The Investigations Committee panel may:

-- Dismiss the case; or - If the Member admits to the formal allegations and it is appropriate to do so, issue an Entry on Record or Reprimand (with the Member's consent); or - Refer the matter to the Disciplinary Committee for hearing.
+- Dismiss the case; or - If the Member admits to the formal allegations and it is appropriate to do so, issue a range of sanctions including Entry on Record or Reprimand (with the Member's consent); or - Refer the matter to the Disciplinary Committee for hearing.

-Where appropriate the Investigations Committee panel may make an award in favour of a complainant (subject to a maximum of £1000) on behalf of the Institute to compensate the complainant for the reasonable costs of bringing a complaint.
+Where appropriate the Investigations Committee panel may make an award in favour of a complainant (subject to a maximum of £1000) on behalf of the Institute to compensate the Complainant for the reasonable costs of bringing a complaint.
 If you consider that such a payment may be appropriate in your case you should raise the matter with the Investigations Unit.